1cg/ronin-forms/README.md

-ROnin Form Library for Managing Application Objects
+Ronin Forms
 ===================================================

-ROFLMAO makes it easy to create HTML forms within the [Ronin](http://ronin-web.org) web framework.
+ronin-forms makes it easy to create HTML forms within the [Ronin](http://ronin-web.org) web framework.
 It adds methods to the standard `ronin.RoninTemplate`, allowing you to quickly output a well-constructed form that is bound to a remote Ronin controller method: